mrc4tt/matchzy-fshost/README.md

 - `.switch`/`.swap` Switches the side (For knife winner, after the knife round)
 - `.stop` Restore the backup of the current round (Both teams need to type .stop to restore the current round)
 - `.tac` Starts a tactical timeout
 - `.coach <side>` Starts coaching the specified side.
-Example: `.coach t` to start coaching terrorist side!
+Example: `.coach t` to start coaching the terrorist side!

 ### Practice Mode Commands
-- `.spawn <number>` Spawns to the provided competitive spawn number of same team
+- `.spawn <number>` Spawns to the provided competitive spawn number of the same team
 - `.ctspawn <number>` Spawns to the provided competitive spawn number of CT
 - `.tspawn <number>` Spawns to the provided competitive spawn number of T
-- `.bot` Adds a bot on user's current position
+- `.bot` Adds a bot on the user's current position
 - `.nobot` Removes the bot you have spawned (can also use `.kickbot` or `.removebot` -- This is a custom command, as MatchZy is modified for FSHOST Pro)
-- `.crouchbot` Adds a crouched bot on user's current position
+- `.crouchbot` Adds a crouched bot on the user's current position
-- `.boost` Adds a bot on current position and boosts player on it
+- `.boost` Adds a bot on the current position and boosts the player on it
-- `.crouchboost` Adds a crouched bot on current position and boosts player on it
+- `.crouchboost` Adds a crouched bot on the current position and boosts the player on it
 - `.ct`, `.t`, `.spec` Changes player team to the requested team
 - `.fas` / `.watchme` Forces all players into spectator except the player who called this command
 - `.nobots` Removes all the bots